A Wham Episode

 - In the second generation of Phantasy Star III, you have to take a spaceship to one of the two moons orbiting your world (whichever moon you travel to depends on your hero in this generation).
 When you take off in the spaceship, you find out that you're not living on a planet, but that the game takes place on a Generation Ship.

-- In Pokemon Omega Ruby and Alpha Sapphire, the intro shot of the battle with Wally at the end of Victory Road lingers on his new necklace.
-It's a Mega Necklace, meaning that he can Mega Evolve his Pokemon.
+- In Pokémon Omega Ruby and Alpha Sapphire, the intro shot of the battle with Wally at the end of Victory Road lingers on his new pendant... with a Key Stone in it.
+Yep, Wally can now use Mega Evolution too!

 - The Order of the Stick: